DianaSill/DianaSill.github.io/README.md

    - Here, visitors can explore a list of my projects, complete with brief descriptions and the technologies used in each project.

 4. **Get in Contact**:
    - Visitors can easily reach out to me via email or social media for job opportunities or collaborations.
+The contact form uses PHP to handle submissions and send messages directly to my email.

 ---